 Cross Hope Street, heading east up the steps and through Wells Fargo Center's brick-paved plaza.
 Once again, artworks make an appearance in various shapes and sizes, providing office workers with an aesthetically appealing backdrop for their lunch breaks.
-The Wells Fargo Museum is to your left, in the center's north building at Hope and 3rd.
-Stop in to see a beautifully restored 19th-century stagecoach and learn about the company's long and colorful history.

 From Wells Fargo Center, cross Grand Avenue into California Plaza.
 You'll recognize the plaza's Watercourt by a circular fountain that tempts children to dodge its ring of spurting jets, especially on hot days.
 Shops and restaurants line the court, and in back is a larger, terraced fountain along with a stage where afternoon and evening concerts are performed.